benedma2/aftsem-package/README.md

 ## Installation 🛠️

-You can install the development version of the `aftsem` package from GitHub:
+You can install the development version of the `aftsem` package from CRAN:

 ``` r
 > install.packages("aftsem")